 We’ve kept our top 10 secret beaches in Sydney list away from the Eastern Suburbs as there are some proper gems out there worth exploring.
 If you’re looking for some quiet secret beaches near Bondi, check out how to beat the beach crowds in the Eastern Suburbs here.

 1.Washaway beach, near the Spit to Manly track

-A Tip – be warned, it’s best to visit in the morning as the tide comes in and you’ll have to resort to sitting on the rocks.
+Tip – be warned, it’s best to visit in the morning as the tide comes in and you may have sit on the rocks to sunbake.
 We did see a few people in the nude (which is fine as you’ll have plenty of room not to be too exposed to it out on the rocks).